 Use my advice only as a starting point for your research, and you MUST do your research before starting a cycle.

-Rule #1: If you are female, forget about this completely and go buy some amino acids and protein powder.
-Steroids are not for you.
+Rule #1: If you are female, forget about this completely and go buy some amino acids and protein powder; see my previous comments about increasing testosterone naturally using diet and exercise.
+Steroids, prohormones, and testosterone-increasing supplements are not for you.

 Rule #2: If you are under 18, forget about this for now as your natural testosterone is the highest it will ever be.
 Take advantage of this wonderful condition by eating insane amounts of food and lifting insane amounts of weight.
 Come back to this article when you are at least 21 years old.